- NEW 100mm Explorer Tempered Glass

 IRGND8 (0.9) 3 STOP SOFT, IRGND8 (0.9) 3 STOP MEDIUM, IRGND8 (0.9) 3 STOP REVERSE, IRND64 6 STOP ND, IRGND1000 10 STOP ND

-B270 glass is a general purpose glass with good clarity and light transmission and is the same glass used by other manufacturers producing toughened glass photographic filters.
+B270 glass is a high quality optical glass with good clarity and light transmission and is the same glass used by other manufacturers producing toughened glass photographic filters.
 It is used in many applications from high quality touch screens and LCD covers to lens protection filters.

 B270 glass filters are a good quality glass filter which can be tempered or toughened, which has advantages.
 It is stronger than Optical quality glass and in most cases it will survive drops from approx..
 1m onto concrete.
 However if dropped on a corner it may still chip, and there is more risk of the lateral shock travelling through the glass and shattering it.